fsangogboye/TestSubmit/README.md

 Exercise 3 NETWORKCLIENT-SERVICE IMPLEMENTATION

+TUI IMPLEMENTATION

 Step 1.
 Enter "nc localhost 1234" to run the networkclient service application.

+Step 2.
+Enter the "your_continent/city" and click "OK"

+Step 3.
+This should give you the time in that City

+GUI IMPLEMENTATION

+Step 1.
+Enter "nc localhost 4321" to run the networkclient service application.

 Step 2.
 Enter the "your_continent/city" and click "OK"